What questions do you have?

-The clarity of Scripture (perspicuity) means that anybody can understand it.
+Yes, the Bible is clear, meaning that anybody can understand it.
+That's not to say that all of the Bible is equally clear, or that there aren't parts that are more difficult to understand than others.
 No matter the reader’s education, culture, or age, the Bible is clear enough for the reader to make sense of its teachings and to live accordingly.
-You can understand it.
-God wants you to know him, so the most important claims of Scripture are plain.
+Since God wants you to know him, he has made the most important claims of Scripture are plain.

 We have curated a playlist for you, relevant to this topic.